Hero Marketer

 You export

 Export the whole report, brief plus the supporting data, to a PDF you can hand to a CEO or client who never logs in.
+Send the campaign rows as a CSV when someone wants the raw numbers instead.
 Reopen and refresh it whenever the numbers move.

 05 / Export for the room